English Key Stage 4

 Year 11

-• Try to ensure your child is completing revision as well as doing their homework.
+• Try to ensure your child is completing revision as well as doing their independent learning assessments.
 English Literature involves a lot of content – remembering plot, characters, themes and various contexts to the texts studied – so independent revision is crucial to ensuring all that information gets embedded into their long term memory.
-See below for revision tips.
+See below for revision tips and our brand new website!

 • Ask them about the texts they’ve studied – English Literature is all about creating a personal response to a text so the more they talk about the texts the better they’ll get at writing about them!
 Ask questions such as: what is their favourite poem?
 Which poem do they hate?
 What happens in An Inspector Calls?
 Do you dislike any of the characters in A Christmas Carol?
 Etc.